joshiemoore/snakeware/README.md

 ### QEMU

-To run it snakeware on QEMU:
+To run snakeware on QEMU:

 1. [Download and Install QEMU](https://www.qemu.org/download/).
 Supports Linux, OSX, and Windows.
 2. Open your terminal/command prompt.